End-of-life strategies among patients with advanced chronic obstructive pulmonary disease

 Gershon AS, Maclagan LC, Luo J, To T, Kendzerska T, Stanbrook MB, Bourbeau J, Etches J, Aaron SD.
 Am J Respir Crit Care Med.
-2018; Jun 11 [Epub ahead of print].
+2018; 198(11):1389-96.
+Epub 2018 Jun 11.

-Rationale — The burden of advanced COPD is high globally; however, little is known about how often end of life strategies are used by this population.
+Rationale — The burden of advanced chronic obstructive pulmonary disease (COPD) is high globally; however, little is known about how often end-of-life strategies are used by this population.

-Objectives — To describe trends in the use of end of life care strategies by people with advanced COPD in Ontario, Canada.
+Objectives — To describe trends in the use of end-of-life care strategies by people with advanced COPD in Ontario, Canada.

-Measurement/Main Results: There were 151,912 persons with advanced COPD in Ontario between 2004 and 2014.
-Use of formal palliative care services increased 1% per year from 5.3% in 2004 to 14.3% in 2014 (p value for trend <0.001), while use of long-term oxygen therapy increased 1.1% per year from 26.4% in 2004 to 35.3% in 2013 (p value for trend <0.001).
-The use of opioids was relatively stable (40.0% in 2004 and 41.8% in 2014, p value for trend=0.08).
+Measurement/Main Results — There were 151,912 persons with advanced COPD in Ontario between 2004 and 2014.
+Use of formal palliative care services increased 1% per year from 5.3% in 2004 to 14.3% in 2014 (P value for trend <0.001), whereas use of long-term oxygen therapy increased 1.1% per year from 26.4% in 2004 to 35.3% in 2013 (P value for trend <0.001).
+The use of opioids was relatively stable (40.0% in 2004 and 41.8% in 2014, P value for trend=0.08).
 Younger individuals were less likely to use formal palliative care services and long-term oxygen therapy.
 Males were less likely than females to receive long-term oxygen therapy and opioids.

 Conclusions — The proportion of people with advanced COPD using end-of-life strategies, although increasing, remains low.
 Efforts should focus on increasing access to such strategies and educating patients and providers of their benefits.